ds4015/3DUI_final_project/README.md

 ```
 - fixed UI scale and forward padding for wrist buttons in VR mode
 - disabled AR/VR mode switch while looking at a different perspective
+- fix bug with AR/VR positioning, players now return to original popsition in AR

 ```